Submitting a friend’s old assignment

 Smart Strategies

-• If you are experiencing difficulty managing your workload, there are many academic resources and services available to help you.
-Contact your undergraduate advisor, or visit the Student Life website for a full list of the many academic supports available to you.
+- If you are experiencing difficulty managing your workload, there are many academic resources and services available to help you.
+Contact your undergraduate advisor, or visit the Student Life website for a list of the many academic supports available to you.

-• You may also want to talk to a counsellor or visit Health Services for assistance.
+- You may also want to talk to a counsellor or visit Health Services for help if you are feeling overwhelmed.
 Use the NAVI mental health wayfinder to find the best supports to help you right now.

 Range of Consequences